AdobeDocs/certification.en/help/certifications/aem/aem-assets-p-developer.md

 >[!NOTE]
 >
+>Free, on-demand resources are now available to help you prepare for your exam:
+>
+>* **Course:** If you're just starting out, or need a refresher, take the [Adobe Experience Manager Foundations course](https://app.rockinfo.com/courses/240) to access explanations of key concepts, product walk-throughs, and knowledge checks.
+This course will provide a basis of knowledge you can build on in your certification journey.
+>
->**New study resources available:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/364) provides a tailored path through your certification exam prep process, including the materials you'll need to be successful in attaining this certification. _If you are prompted to log in to the Exam Prep Guide, use your Adobe ID._
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/364) provides a tailored path through your certification exam prep process, including the materials you'll need to be successful in attaining this certification.
+>
+>_If you are prompted to log in to the Exam Prep Guide, use your Adobe ID._

 ## Exam description {#exam-description}